robghchen/tracking-system-api/readme.md

 16. Left panel, click "Clusters"
 17. Click "Connect"
 18. Click "Connect your application"
-19. Copy the url to index.js and replace the string where we have "mongoose.connect('mongodb://localhost:27017/something')", the <password> is what you decided in step 10, the <dbname> you're making it up right now, name it something relevant
+19. Copy the url to index.js in VSCode and replace the string where we have "mongoose.connect('mongodb://localhost:27017/something')", the <password> is what you decided in step 10, the <dbname> you're making it up right now, name it something relevant
 20. Save file then git add, git commit, and git push this change

 # Deploying api to heroku